How to Outsource on Fiverr – Even if You Don’t Think You’re Ready

 The scope should be clear, simple, and relatively small.
 If you can’t explain it to a stranger in a few sentences, you probably shouldn’t entrust it to a brand new Fiverr freelancer.

-Tip 2: Be clear and communicative
+How to Outsource on Fiverr Tip #2: Be clear and communicative

 Want your Fiverr projects to yield phenomenal results?
 Then don’t put all of the responsibility on the freelancer!